 Okay, hear me out.
 This is a wildcard, but I know how it’s gonna go.
 Zanna episode.
 Sully contacts Sam, very concerned that two of the children that his team of Zanna look after – Anna and Ellie – are in mortal peril, living in an environment – the Marbella – that is clearly cursed or haunted, because of all the disasters and mysterious deaths.
 So as a favor to Sully, Sam agrees to come check it out, and he, Dean and Cas travel to Miami.

 We get a beach episode, guys.
-We get Dean in a flamingo print shirt pulling a “Hollywood Babylon” reduc, stalking the sets of his beloved telenovelas (yep, that’s a thing that Supernatural has canonized) and getting taken for a spa day with Rogelio.
-We get Sam working undercover in the hotel as a deep-V-sailor-bartender, a fitness instructor, his rippling pecs intimidating Raf in the gym, or a male nanny or child psychologist, talking adorably with the little girls.
-We get Cas having some sort of existential experience involving an affirmation of faith in a God he knows is a careless dick, for Alba’s sake or Jane’s.
+We get Dean in a flamingo print shirt pulling a “Hollywood Babylon” redux, stalking the sets of his beloved telenovelas (yep, that’s a thing that Supernatural has canonized) and getting taken for a spa day with Rogelio.
+We get Sam working undercover in the hotel as a deep-V-sailor-bartender, as a fitness instructor, his rippling pecs intimidating Raf in the gym, or as a male nanny or child psychologist, talking adorably with the little girls about their imaginary friend.
+We get Cas having some sort of existential experience involving delivering an affirmation of faith in a God he knows is a careless dick, for Alba’s sake or Jane’s.

 But there’s more to this than just plot – the thing that pulls it all together is actually the style.
 Jane the Virgin is a show that incorporates magical realism – the world itself is normal, but the storytelling includes fantasy sequences, a narrator, and fourth-wall-breaking text on screen moments.
 It’s also extremely and overtly progressive, utilizing those stylistic choices to hammer home the show’s worldview and add commentary about a lot of social issues.